 HubSpot’s recently updated report suggests sharing no more than one time a day if your audience ranks below 10,000 followers.
 Smaller brands that post too often may see a dip in engagement.

-- Peak times: 9 AM, 1 PM, and 3 PM on Saturday/Sunday and Thursday/Friday.
+- Peak times: 9 AM to 1 PM on Tuesday, Wednesday, and Friday.

 Plan of attack: Instagram is also a network with low-volume/high-value posts, with high-volume/low-value stories.
 Here, it’s better to focus on tagging the right influencers and carefully picking hashtags to boost both efficacy and reach.

 Since stories only last for 24 hours, you can share more content in this format.
-Not as many studies have been conducted on the ideal post frequency for Instagram, but a newer Digg article suggests shooting for sharing three stories as a daily target.
+Not as many studies have been conducted on the ideal post frequency for Instagram.
+But a new Hootsuite guide suggests shooting for sharing two stories as a daily target (based on recs from the 2021 Instagram Creator Week).

 Partnering with a social-savvy loan officer can amp up your online presence and help you sell more houses.
 Find out why.